 Background checks and random drug screenings are required and are done prior to clinical rotations.
 You will be informed of the cost during the course orientation.

 Dates of drug testing are selected at random.
 Students should be prepared from the second day of the program forward to have payment available for the cost of the drug screen test.
+You will be informed of the current cost during the course orientation.

 Faculty members will advise students on specific procedures to follow.